Horny Goat Weed benefit side effects, extract supplement for better libido, benefit, review, danger, use for impotence, erectile dysfunction

 Passion Rx enhances libido and sexual thoughts, erectile function, orgasms, climaxes, energy and stamina often within 2 or 3 days.
 The potent extracts in this herbal sex booster include ashwagandha, catuaba, cnidium monnieri, horny goat weed extract, maca herbal extract, mucuna pruriens, muira puama plant extract, tribulus terrestris, yohimbe bark extract, and tongkat ali extract.

-Suggested use: As a dietary supplement, take one HGW pill before breakfast a few times a week.
+Suggested use, how to take, dosage: As a dietary supplement, take one HGW pill before breakfast a few times a week.
 It takes a few days before you begin to notice the full benefits.
 As with most herbs, I recommend taking breaks from use since it is possible daily use could lead to adverse effects.
-One option is to take it for 1 or 2 weeks on, 1 or 2 weeks off.
-This plant has been used in Asia for centuries as a remedy, however no long term human research is available to indicate safety and side effect profile, particularly now that it is available in high extract potencies of concentrated icariin.
+One dosage option is to take it for 1 or 2 weeks on, 1 or 2 weeks off.
+This plant has been used in Asia for centuries as a natural remedy for various medical conditions, however no long term human research is has been done by doctors in USA or Europe to indicate safety and side effect profile, particularly now that it is available in high extract potencies of concentrated icariin.

 Composition of the herb, chemicals and substances in the plant